DigitalRogues/CubeScramblers/README.md

 # Cube Scramblers

-A collection of scrambling algorithms for various programming languages
+A collection of scrambling algorithms for various programming languages that I have written for one reason or another.

-So far I have

 - Lua
   - used in a World of Warcraft addon